corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/cordapps/debugging-a-cordapp.md

 5. Interact with your nodes.
 When the execution hits a breakpoint, execution will pause.

 {{< note >}}
-The nodes’ webservers always run in a separate process, and cannot be attached to by the debugger.
+The debugger cannot attach to the node's webservers - they always run in a separate process.
 {{< /note >}}